google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 }
 ```

-## Manual Buffering
+## Manual buffering

 Before we dive into the [Cache API] and service workers, let's see how to
 manually buffer a video with MSE.
 The example below assumes that your web
 server supports HTTP Range requests but this would be pretty similar with
-segment files.
+file segments.
 Note that some middleware libraries such as [Google's Shaka
 Player], [JW Player], and [Video.js] are dedicated to handle this for you.

 ```